hazelcast/hazelcast/site/docs/design-docs/016-event-reordering.md

 The second approach is not feasible most of the time because we don't have a good enough sorting key.
-The obvious choice, event timestamp, is not good enough because there's nothing stopping two events from occurring within the same millisecond.
+The obvious choice, event timestamp, is not good enough because nothing is stopping two events from occurring within the same millisecond.

 Therefore we're focusing on the first approach: keep maintaining the original event order at every stage.
 Let us analyze the situation at